create3000/x_ite/docs/_posts/components/Sound/AudioClip.md

 ### SFTime [out] **duration_changed**

-Duration_changed is length of time in seconds for one cycle of audio.
+*duration_changed* is length of time in seconds for one cycle of audio.

 ## Description